jcelerier/jcelerier.name/_posts/2021-07-19-Reflection.md

 Hopefully you don't forget all the incantations's updates when you decide that this control would indeed be better as an integer !
 * Things like [iPlug](https://github.com/iPlug2/iPlug2/blob/master/Examples/IPlugEffect/IPlugEffect.cpp#L8) are a bit more sane, but we still have to triplicate our parameter creation / access: in an enum in the hpp, in the constructor and finally in `ProcessBlock` where we get the actual value.
 This is still a whole lot of work versus **JUST ACCESSING A FLOAT IN A STRUCT !!11!1!!**
-* A Krita [plug-in for noise generation](https://github.com/KDE/krita/blob/master/plugins/generators/simplexnoise/simplexnoisegenerator.cpp#L62) - here Qt's QObject run-time property system is used to declare and use the algorithm controls.
+* A Krita [plug-in for noise generation](https://github.com/KDE/krita/blob/master/plugins/generators/simplexnoise/simplexnoisegenerator.cpp#L62) -- here Qt's QObject run-time property system is used to declare and use the algorithm controls.
 That also means inheriting from Qt's QObject, which has a non-negligible memory cost.
 * Wanna receive messages through OSC ?
 [Make the exceptions rain !](https://github.com/RossBencina/oscpack/blob/master/examples/SimpleReceive.cpp).
 * Wanna expose your algorithm to another language, such as Python ?
 [Get ready for some py::<>'y boilerplate](https://pybind11.readthedocs.io/en/stable/advanced/classes.html).

 As such, one can see that:
 - There is no current generic way for writing an audio processor in PureData, and have it work in, say, Audacity, Ardour or LMMS as a VST plug-in, expose it through the network...
-Writing a PureData external ties you to PureData, and so does writing a G'MIC filter.
+Writing a PureData external ties you to PureData, and so does writing a Krita plug-in.
 It's the well-known ["quadratic glue"](https://www.oreilly.com/radar/thinking-about-glue/) problem: there are N algorithms and M "host systems", thus NxM glue code to write.

-- All the approaches are riddled with unsafety, since the run-time environments force the inputs & outputs to the algorithm to be declared in a dynamic way ; thus, if you make an error in your calls, you rely on the runtime system you are using to notice this error and notify you (e.g; if you are lucky you'll get an error message on stdout ; but most likely a crash).
+- All the approaches are riddled with unsafety, since the run-time environments force the inputs & outputs to the algorithm to be declared in a dynamic way ; thus, if you make an error in your call sequence, you rely on the runtime system you are using to notice this error and notify you (e.g; if you are lucky you'll get an error message on stdout ; but most likely a crash).

 - All the approaches require duplicating the actual parameters of your algorithm, e;g. our `alpha`, `beta`, once as actual C++ variables, once as facades to the runtime object system you are interacting with.